Guy Beatty: Later army life

 In September 1921, Beatty was appointed a Companion of the Order of the Star of India.
-In October 1921 he became temporary colonel commandment of 1st Indian Cavalry Brigade and at the end of the year in December was made a Companion of the Order of the Bath.
+In October 1921 he became temporary colonel commandant of 1st Indian Cavalry Brigade and at the end of the year in December was made a Companion of the Order of the Bath.

 In April 1924, Beatty was appointed as an Aide de Camp to King George V. His final brigade command was as commander of the 4th Indian Cavalry Brigade in August 1925.
 That lasted until October 1925, when, with his tenure in command over, he was placed on the half pay list.
 The following year in November he was promoted to major general, and restored to full pay in August 1927.
 He then began a four-year tour as the Military Adviser-in-Chief, Indian State Forces.
 At the end of which he was knighted as a Knight Commander of the Order of the British Empire, just before retiring from the army on 20 June 1931.
 His final military appointment was as the Regimental Colonel for the 4th Duke of Cambridge's Own Hodson's Horse.